odirex/chronicit/README.md

-## Welcome to this placeholder page for Chronit IT. tech advice coming here soon.

-You can use the [editor on GitHub](https://github.com/odirex/chronicit/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+## Cafe Gamma

+Welcome to the home page for the Quinterra campaign setting and other tabletop gaming projects by Omega Direx.

-### Support or Contact
+### Contact the Author

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Want to get in touch?
+Send an email to info@cafegamma.com